From BR Bullpen

 Gus spent his first 3+ years in the majors with the Yankees.
 Yogi Berra was the up-and-coming catcher, and in 1948 Gus platooned at catcher with him while Yogi also played in the outfield.
 He appeared in one game in the 1949 World Series, which the Yankees won.

 The Chicago White Sox picked him off waivers in 1950, and he hit .324 in 104 at-bats for them.
-The next year (1951), he hit .256, and he was on his way to Boston and Philadelphia to close out his major league career.
+The next year (1951), he hit .256, and he was on his way to the Boston Red Sox and Philadelphia Phillies to close out his major league career.

 - That was a tough organization if you were a catcher.
 They had Bill Dickey.
 Then Yogi came up.
 From '49 on, it was just forget about being a catcher with the Yankees." - Gus Niarhos, quoted in "Baseball's Golden Greeks"